 - Describe the overall implementation of the actions to achieve the articulated goal.
 Include a discussion of relevant challenges and successes experienced with the implementation process.
-This must include any instance where the LEA did not implement a planned action or implemented a planned action in a manner that differs substantively from how it was described in the adopted LCAP. - Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures.
-Minor variances in expenditures do not need to be addressed, and a dollar-for-dollar accounting is not required. - Describe the effectiveness of the specific actions to achieve the articulated goal as measured by the LEA.
+This must include any instance where the LEA did not implement a planned action or implemented a planned action in a manner that differs substantively from how it was described in the adopted LCAP. - Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures and between the Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services, as applicable.
+Minor variances in expenditures or percentages do not need to be addressed, and a dollar-for-dollar accounting is not required. - Describe the effectiveness of the specific actions to achieve the articulated goal as measured by the LEA.
 In some cases, not all actions in a goal will be intended to improve performance on all of the metrics associated with the goal.
 When responding to this prompt, LEAs may assess the effectiveness of a single action or group of actions within the goal in the context of performance on a single metric or group of specific metrics within the goal that are applicable to the action(s).
-Grouping actions with metrics will allow for more robust analysis of whether the strategy the LEA is using to impact a specified set of metrics is working and increase transparency for stakeholders.
-LEAs are encouraged to use such an approach when goals include multiple actions and metrics that are not closely associated. - Describe any changes made to this goal, expected outcomes, metrics, or actions to achieve this goal as a result of this analysis and analysis of the data provided in the Dashboard or other local data, as applicable.
+Grouping actions with metrics will allow for more robust analysis of whether the strategy the LEA is using to impact a specified set of metrics is working and increase transparency for educational partners.
+LEAs are encouraged to use such an approach when goals include multiple actions and metrics that are not closely associated.

+• Describe any changes made to this goal, expected outcomes, metrics, or actions to achieve this goal as a result of this analysis and analysis of the data provided in the Dashboard or other local data, as applicable.